microsoft/RTVS-docs/README.md

-If you're new to [Microsoft R Server Developer Edition](https://www.microsoft.com/en-us/server-cloud/products/r-server/), these samples will show you how it can speeding up your processing of big data sets and use them to solve machine learning probvlems.
+If you're new to [Microsoft R Server Developer Edition](https://www.microsoft.com/en-us/server-cloud/products/r-server/), these samples will show you how it can speed up your processing of big data sets and use them to solve machine learning probvlems.